 None of the citrus tree varieties enjoy wet roots.
 All require excellent drainage and, ideally, sandy loam soil, although citrus can be grown in clay soils if irrigation is managed well.
 While citrus trees tolerate light shade, they will be more productive when grown in full sun.

 Young trees should have suckers pruned out.
 Mature trees need little to no pruning except to remove diseased or damaged limbs.

 Fertilizing citrus trees is important.
 Fertilize young trees with a product that is specifically for citrus trees throughout the growing season.
-Apply the fertilizer in a circle that is 3 feet (just under a meter) in diameter around the tree.
-In the third year of the tree’s life, fertilize 4-5 times per year directly under the tree canopy, all the way to the edge or just a bit beyond.
+Apply the fertilizer in a circle that is 3 feet (1 m.) in diameter around the tree.
+In the third year of the tree’s life, fertilize four to five times per year directly under the tree canopy, all the way to the edge or just a bit beyond.

 Citrus Tree Varieties